ZentaChain/Zentachain/README.md

 ## Zentalk

 Zentalk is an ultra-secure decentralized peer-to-peer messenger application without cloud storage.
-Next to superior usability, under the hood, users will find state-of-the-art encryption hybrid with AES-256, Diffie-Helman, RSA, and El-Gamal security.
+Next to superior usability, users will find state-of-the-art encryption hybrid with AES-256, Diffie-Helman, RSA, and El-Gamal security.
 By using Zentalk with Zentanodes and the Tor network you can maintain anonymity and conduct offline communications.

 ## Zentanode Explorer